baileyp1/PhylogenomicsPipelines/README.md

 This repository contains two pipelines to perform phylogenomic analysis.
 One pipeline recovers genes from sample Illumina read data and the second pipeline performs phylogenetic analysis on the recovered genes to obtain a species tree.
 They will run on Linux (and with the [Slurm](https://slurm.schedmd.com/) job manager, if installed) and MacOS.

-This software has been used in the following work:
+This software has been used in the following work to construct and analyse the [Kew Tree of Life](https://treeoflife.kew.org/) ([PAFTOL](https://www.kew.org/science/our-science/projects/plant-and-fungal-trees-of-life) project):
 ```
-Baker et al (2021) A phylogenomic infrastructure for the flowering plants: comprehensive data and a dynamic tree of life (in preparation)
+Baker et al (2021) A comprehensive phylogenomic platform for exploring the angiosperm tree of life (in preparation)
 ```

 For gene recovery use